CharidimosTzedakis/disney-universe-ui/README.md

 explore various disney characters. <br/>
 In more detail:
 - it provides a table where the user can browse all the available disney characters and see some first info about them
-- if the user clicks on a table row, more details are revealed for the character
+- if the user clicks on a table row, more details are revealed for the character in a modal
 - a pie chart is created from the current page of the table, showing information about the characters and the films they appear
 - the data of the current pie chart view can be exported to an excel file